Espryth/Espryth/README.md

 <h1> Hi, my name is Javier</h1>
-🎓 I am a java developer, I've been in the programming world for about 7 months.
+🎓 I am a java developer, I've been in the programming world for about 1 year.
 <br>
 🚀 I am from Mexico and I am 17 years old with the aspiration to be a great developer.
 <br>